-The Group and Company classifies its financial assets in the loans and receivables category.
-The classification depends on the purpose for which the financial assets were acquired.
-Management determines the classification of its financial assets at initial recognition.
+The Group and Company classified its financial assets in the loans and receivables category.
+The classification depended on the purpose for which the financial assets were acquired.
+Management determined the classification of its financial assets at initial recognition.

-Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
-They arise when the Group or Company provides money, goods or services directly to a debtor with no intention of trading the asset.
-They are included in current assets, except for maturities greater than twelve months after the end of the reporting period.
-These are classified as non-current assets.
-The Group and Company's loans and receivables comprise trade and other receivables together with cash and cash equivalents in the statement of financial position (Notes 1.9 and 1.10).
+Loans and receivables were non-derivative financial assets with fixed or determinable payments that were not quoted in an active market.
+They arose when the Group or Company provided money, goods or services directly to a debtor with no intention of trading the asset.
+They were included in current assets, except for maturities greater than twelve months after the end of the reporting period.
+These were classified as non-current assets.
+The Group and Company's loans and receivables comprised trade and other receivables together with cash and cash equivalents in the statement of financial position (Notes 1.9 and 1.10).